markjprice/cs13net9/docs/errata/errata.md

 In the **Build web pages for functions** exercise, I wrote, "Reimplement some of the console apps from earlier chapters as Razor Pages;"

 In these instances, "Razor Pages" or "Razor Page" should be "Blazor" or "Blazor page component".

+# Page 683 - Adding code to a Blazor static SSR page

+> Thanks to [Taylor Fore](https://github.com/trfore) for raising [this issue on January 8, 2025](https://github.com/markjprice/cs13net9/issues/8).

+In Step 1, I wrote, `Index.cshtml` when I should have written `Index.razor`.

 # Page 750 - Creating data repositories with caching for entities